shell-weCode/Flask-Asset/README.md

 Each endpoint has it own test that will run using pytest, each test validates that every endpoint response has a succesful response returning a status code == 200

-In order to being able to install and run the project, Python 3.13+ must be installed
+**⚠️ Warning:** In order to being able to install and run the project, Python 3.13+ must be installed

 First Step:
 - Give execute permissions to run_asset file: